Planetary computing for data-driven environmental policy-making: Scoping planetary computing

-For publishing, cloud repository services for both code and data (e.g. GitHub~\cite{github} and DataDryad~\cite{dryad}) provide a degree of traceable public reference by both being a primary source and allowing for versioning.
-However, ensuring that private data is never leaked across these services is difficult as DIFC has not been widely adopted~\cite{zeldovich_securing_2008}.
+For publishing, hosted services for code and data (e.g., GitHub, Zenodo~\cite{zenodo} and DataDryad~\cite{dryad}) provide a degree of traceable public reference by both being a primary source and allowing for versioning.
+However, ensuring that private data is never leaked across these services is difficult as DIFC has not been adopted~\cite{zeldovich_securing_2008}.
+It is notable that despite the adaption by academics of data portals like these, major institutions like NASA and the JRC still self-publish, leading to issues like those described in~\S\ref{section:data}.
+Typically these platforms are only used for final published results, but in practice ecologists regularly need to share work-in-progress results with colleagues in other institutions, yet geospatial datasets will readily exceed the size limits of most people's cloud provider file stores (e.g., Google Drive or Microsoft OneDrive~\cite{googledrive, onedrive}), and so ad-hoc solutions are used, which limit traceability.